jmp75/didactique/doc/know_how.md

 ## jupyter

 Converting a jupyter notebook to a script.
-At least, on Debian sid which seems to have differnt CLi commands.
+At least, on Debian sid which seems to have differnt CLI commands.

 ```sh
 jupyter-nbconvert --to python RunModel.ipynb